The variety defined by the matrix of diagonals is $F$-pure: Introduction and preliminaries

 \section{Introduction and preliminaries}

 Let $X=(x_{ij})_{1\leq i, \, j \leq n}$ be a square matrix of size $n$ with indeterminate entries over a field $K$ and $R=K[X] $ be the polynomial ring over $K$ in $\{x_{ij}\, |\, 1\leq i, \, j \leq n\}$.
-Let $D(X)$ be an $n\times n$ matrix whose $j$th column consists of the diagonal entries of the matrix $X^{j-1}$ written from left to right.
+Let $D(X)$ be an $n\times n$ matrix whose $j$th column consists of the diagonal entries of the matrix $X^{j-1}$ written from left to right with the convention that $X^0$ is the identity matrix of size $n$.
 Define $\mathcal{P}(X)=\det(D(X))$.
-In \cite{Y11}, H.Young studies the varieties of nearly commuting matrices and derives their important properties such as the decomposition into irreducible components through the use of the polynomial $\mathcal{P}(X)$.
+In \cite{Y11} and \cite{You20}, H-W.Young studies the varieties of nearly commuting matrices and derives their important properties such as the decomposition into irreducible components through the use of the polynomial $\mathcal{P}(X)$.
 We hope to understand better their Frobenius singularities and as it can be seen in \cite{K18} this is also closely related to the singularities of the variety defined by $\mathcal{P}(X)$.
-In this paper we prove that the latter is $F$-pure and find a system of parameters for it.
-Let us first define the necessary preliminaries. \begin{lem}[\cite{Y11}] $\mathcal{P}(X)$ is an irreducible polynomial. \end{lem} \begin{lem}[\cite{Y11}] Let $\tilde{X}$ be the matrix obtained from $X$ by setting all the entries of its last column or the last raw to 0 except for the entry $x_{nn}$.
-Let $X_0$ be the matrix obtained from $X$ by deleting its last column and last raw except.
-Then $\mathcal{P}(\tilde{X})=\mathcal{P}(X_0)c_{X_0}(x_{nn})$ where $c_{X_0}(t)$ is the characteristic polynomial of $X_0$. \end{lem}
+In this paper we prove that the latter is $F$-pure and find a homogeneous system of parameters for it.
+Let us first define the necessary preliminaries.
+The following notation is fixed for the rest of the paper.
+Let and where That is, $\tilde{X}$ is the matrix obtained from $X$ by setting all the entries of its last column and the last row to 0 except for the entry $x_{nn}$.
+Let $X_0$ be the matrix obtained from $X$ by deleting its last column and last row. \begin{lem}[\cite{You20}, Lemma 1.3] $\mathcal{P}(X)$ is an irreducible polynomial. \end{lem} \begin{lem}[\cite{You20}, Proof of Lemma 1.3] $\mathcal{P}(\tilde{X})=\mathcal{P}(X_0)c_{X_0}(x_{nn})$ where $c_{X_0}(t)$ is the characteristic polynomial of $X_0$. \end{lem}

-\begin{defn} Let $S$ be a ring with positive prime characteristic $p$.
-Then $S$ is called $F$-pure if the Frobenius endomorphism $F: S \rightarrow S$ such that $F(s)=s^p$ is pure, that is, for every $R$-module $M$ we have that $0\rightarrow S\otimes M \rightarrow S\otimes M$ is exact. \end{defn} For more examples of $F$-pure rings and other related notions the reader may refer to \cite{F87}, \cite{FW89}, \cite{HR76}, \cite{BH98}.
-Computer algebra system Macaulay2, \cite{GS}, is a great tool in studying rings and their properties.